MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 ### Store and analyze data

-While all Fabric data stores are compatible with Real-Time hub, Event houses are the ideal storage solution for streaming data in Fabric.
+Event houses are the ideal analytics engine to process data in motion.
 They're tailored to time-based, streaming events with structured, semi structured, and unstructured data.
 This data is automatically indexed and partitioned based on ingestion time, giving you incredibly fast and complex analytic querying capabilities on high-granularity data.
-Data stored in Event houses can be made available in OneLake for consumption by other Fabric experiences.
+Data stored in event houses can be made available in OneLake for consumption by other Fabric experiences.

-The indexed, partitioned data stored in Event houses is ready for lightning-fast query using various code, low-code, or no-code options in Fabric.
+The indexed, partitioned data stored in event houses is ready for lightning-fast query using various code, low-code, or no-code options in Fabric.
 Data can be queried in native KQL (Kusto Query Language) or using T-SQL in the KQL queryset.
 The Kusto copilot, along